bahtiyartan/troia/docs/38Table.rst

 	TMPTABLE_USERNAME = SOURCE_USERNAME;
 	TMPTABLE_CREATEDBY = SOURCE_CREATEDBY;

-But if there are too many corresponding columns between source and destination table, it becomes very hard to assing each column manually.
+But if there are too many corresponding columns between source and destination table, it becomes very hard to assign each column manually.
 TROIA has command named MOVE-CORRESPONDING to transfer all corresponding column values between active rows of source and destination table.
 Here is the syntax of MOVE-CORRESPONDING command and a sample that transfers a single row:

 ::